-Phonics is taught daily in Early Years Foundation Stage and in Year One following the framework ‘Letters and Sounds’.
+Phonics is delivered daily in Early Years Foundation Stage and taught in Year One following the Floppy's Phonics Scheme.
 In Year Two our children further develop their reading and grammar skills.

 Shared and modelled writing, takes place within English lessons.
 This allows the teacher to demonstrate good writing practice to the children while using their ideas.
 Teachers ensure that the writing demonstrated shows high expectations and covers the success criteria they would expect to see in the children’s writing.

 Talk for writing is used successfully across the school to help children to gather ideas and structure their writing.